 HDR: AMD graphics cards

 For those on the AMD side of the fence, you’re looking mainly at their Polaris family of GPUs – that is, the RX 400 and RX 500 series – as well as their high-end Vega graphics cards and the Radeon 7.
-You can also expect AMD’s Navi graphics cards to support HDR whenever they eventually come out, as well as their very soon-to-be released Radeon 7.
+You can also expect the new AMD Navi graphics cards to support HDR when they eventually come out, too.

 However, if you happen to have one of AMD’s older R9 300 series cards, you may well be in luck, as these also support HDR over their HDMI 1.4b and DisplayPort 1.2 outputs, albeit with a few limitations – namely, they can only reach a maximum of 30fps at 4K and a colour depth of 8-bits rather than 10-bits when connected over HDMI due to bandwidth limitations.